NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 ![notebook minimal](../img/notebook_minimal.png)

-You can also construct a `pandas.DataFrame` from several such series, which is one of the most common ways to organize scientific data in python.
+You can also construct a `pandas.DataFrame` from several such series (using pandas.concat), which is one of the most common ways to organize scientific data in python.

-If a series indexes over several indexes you can also read out a slice.
+If a series indexes over several indexes you can read out a slice.
 We only support slicing one index set at a time for now, and no custom strides.
 When slicing, instead of a ´pd.Series´ you get a tuple `(values, position, dates)`, where `values` is a `numpy.ndarray` with dimensions `(time_steps, n_indexes)`.
 Here `n_indexes` is the amount of indexes in the slice range.
 Example

 ```python
 temps, pos, dates = app.layer.water.temp["Drammensfjorden", 4:10]